LynnAmsbury/basic_git_commands/README.md

 `git reset --soft HEAD~1`: undoes the most recent commit `git reset --soft HEAD~3`: undoes the last 3 commits

+`git branch`: shows you all the branches in a project with the current active branch highlighted `git branch [new-branch-name]`: creates a new branch

 `git checkout .`: clears changes from a working branch back to the last committed state (or the beginning)

 `git checkout index.html`: clears changes to a single file back to the last commit (in this case `index.html`)